East Somerset Agricultural Society

 By 1922, the Sister Auxiliary of the Knights of Pythias had also been formed.

-Little is known of their local activities thus far but their first meetings were held at the Grange Hall on Seekins Street until the building burnt in 1923 and they joined the Knights of Pythias at their new home on Outer Main Street.
+Little is known of their local activities thus far but their first meetings were held at the Grange Hall on Seekins Street until the original building burnt in 1923 and they joined the Knights of Pythias at their new home on Outer Main Street.

 Modern Woodmen of America No. 14,245